rachel170/tp/docs/UserGuide.md

 * There is a 40 character limit for DECKNAME.
 * Reserved names (such as `list`) can't be used as DECKNAME.
 * If multiple name prefixes are in the command text, only the last one would be selected.
-* If you are in card mode, you need to navigate back to the home screen via the Home command before adding new deck.
+* If you are in card mode, you need to navigate back to the Main Mode via the Home command before adding new deck.

 </div>